 This course is designed to provide students with a supervised practical experience in a public or private human service agency.
-Prerequisites: completion of 24 semester hours with an overall GPA of 2.0 or higher, as well as completion of HS 111, HS 120, EN 228, SS 151, SS 161 and SS 162 with a C or better.
+This course is completed in the 3rd and 4th semesters of the program and students are to complete 120 internship hours (60 hours per semester).
+Prerequisites: HS 111 and HS 120 with a C or better.
 Contact Hours: (2,3)